billysm64/js-functions/README.md

-This assignment serves to reinforce JavsScript syntax, functions, and some mathematical operators and sequences.
+This assignment serves to reinforce JavaScript syntax, functions, and some mathematical operators and sequences.

 ## Objectives